 - Shaker may not support the required axis of excitation

-- Base of the test article may not align with the shaker
+- The base of the DUT may not align with the shaker

 - Direct bolting may introduce uneven force distribution